action-ai-institute/MABEL-dataset/README.md

  | number_of_rva_and_sizes_hex | PE header identification of the relative virtual addresses | 0x10 |

 <br><br>
-### The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in decimal):
+### The following features included in MABEL describe the PE Header regarding the analyzed binary (NOTE: these values are specified in decimal):

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |